DogeMalone/v1-ERC20-DeFi-Token/README.md

     |                                          ^^^^^^^^^^
 ```
 Boom, we got v0.0.3 ready to roll.
 Will probably roll out a v0.0.4 package soon with type errors from above.
-###v0.0.3: Upgrade of IterableMapping.sol
+### v0.0.3: Upgrade of IterableMapping.sol
 Inserted into v0.0.1
+This has been updated to ^0.8.7
-###v0.1.0: Firesail of TIKI branding, removal of their excess functions, cleaning code to Certik/HashEx standards
+### v0.1.0: Firesail of TIKI branding, removal of their excess functions, cleaning code to Certik/HashEx standards

-###v0.1.1: Update of variables from immutable to functions and vice versa
+### v0.1.1: Update of variables from immutable to functions and vice versa